DebtWave FAQ

 Pay Off Your Credit Card Debt Faster by Making Bi-Weekly Payments

 Yes.
-In order to be eligible for the debt management program (DMP), as well as achieve your goal of becoming debt-free, your creditors will close your accounts and you will not be able to use those credit cards while you remain on the DMP.
+In order to be eligible for the debt management program (DMP), as well as achieve your goal of becoming debt-free, your creditors will close your accounts.
+You will not be able to use those credit cards again which prevents you from creating more debt.

 Absolutely!
 In fact, we encourage you to add as much debt as possible so that when you graduate from our debt management program (DMP), you will truly be debt-free.
 The more debt we assist you with, the more you’ll save, and the earlier you’ll be able to enjoy your debt-free life!